 JOURNEY: Chloe has quite the journey ahead of her.
 Kitten Lady determined she had use of her front legs, and was able to drag herself around using those.
 She preferred eating slurry, and was able to poop when stimulated, but she was not able to pee on her own.
 The day after rescue, she was taken to Nova Cat Clinic, for her first assessment.

 There, X-Rays showed she had a broken back - likely from being stepped on.
 Her spine was crushed at the 5th, 6th, and 7th vertebrae.
 Consequently, her body lost some very important functions, while keeping some in tact.
 She can't use her legs and all, and can only drag them behind her.
 But, she does have a deep pain reflex (she can pull her legs away if her toes are pinched), which means she has feeling.
 Because she was unable to pee, her bladder was so full it was about to burst and kill her as she'd been at the shelter for two days post-injury.
 At Nova Cat Clinic, they pulled 80ccs of urine from her!
 Luckily, due to where her injury is, she was not in any pain, but unfortunately, she will have to be manually stimulated to fully express her bladder every 4-6 hours.
+(Check out this instructional video on how to help a paralyzed kitten pee.)
 She was put on a NSAID, given red light laser therapy, and requires serious neurological examination and intensive rehabilitation if there is any hope of regaining function.

 TREATMENT: Chloe's next stop was her first neurology visit.
 There, they determined she cannot feel or use the back half of her body including her legs, tail, and bladder.
 They felt her case was "extreme" and her prognosis was not good in that she is unlikely to recover.
 While mobility is an obvious concern, the bigger immediate concern is that her bladder is very hard to manually express because the muscles of her urethral sphincter are constricted and she will need a muscle relaxer and a lot of gentle and frequent care.